 Location: Norwegian Film Institute, Filmens hus, Dronningens gate 16, Oslo.

-Required skills and equipment
+watch Required skills and equipment

 The workshop requires a basic understanding of photographic principles.
 While there will be no need for working with special software on your own laptop we encourage attendees to bring their own laptop or tablet for notes.